smithblack-0/WorkflowForge/docs/Frontend/UDPL.md

 - `default_max_token_length`: Must be integer > 0
 - `sequences`: Must be nonempty list of strings
 - `control_token`: Must be nonempty string
-- `escape_token`: Must be list of exactly two strings.
+- `escape_patterns`: Must be list of exactly two strings.
 - `tools`: Must be list of strings (optional)

 ## Flow Control and Escaping Control Patterns